Bruce W. Piasecki

-Bruce W. Piasecki is an American author, academic, and environmentalist.
+Bruce W. Piasecki (born 1955) is an American author, academic, and environmentalist.
 He is the founder and president of AHC Group.

-Early life and career
+Early life and education

+Born February 1, 1955, in West Islip, Long Island, New York, Bruce Piasecki was raised by a widowed mother, Lillian Anna (née Kureczko) Piasecki, who took in foster children from a variety of racial and ethnic backgrounds.

 Piasecki is a graduate of Cornell University, from where he received a doctorate degree, under the guidance of the literary historian M. H. Abrams.